All the ways to use your phone with one hand

 And no, you don't have to be Mr. Fantastic or Elastigirl.

 Remember back in the era of the iPhone 4 and 5, when Apple’s phones seemed diminutive compared to their growing competitors?
 The company claims they did so to keep the phones usable with one hand.
-They eventually caved, though, and even today’s smaller phones (like the iPhone 8 and Pixel 3a) are huge compared to what we had a few years ago.
+They eventually caved, though, and even today’s smaller phones (like the iPhone 13 mini and Pixel 4) are bigger than what we had back in the day.

 There are, however, a few tricks and tools—many of them lesser-known—designed to help your short thumbs deal with those large screens.